surniaulula/wpsso/readme.txt

 <p><strong>WPSSO is fast, reliable, and coded for performance:</strong></p>

-WPSSO is coded for speed and QUALITY ASSURANCE using advanced WordPress caching techniques, media optimization (ie. image and video SEO, 1:1, 4:3, and 16:9 images for Google, etc.), template validations, discreet contextual notices, and much more.
+WPSSO is coded for SPEED and QUALITY ASSURANCE using advanced WordPress caching techniques, media optimization (ie. image and video SEO, 1:1, 4:3, and 16:9 images for Google, etc.), template validations, discreet contextual notices, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>